 Factors Involved In Shipping Route Planning

 In addition to the type and size of the vessel, global weather forecasts that can change dramatically for the voyage play an important role.
 For example, a Panamax bulk carrier is controlled quite differently from a Handymax.
-It is also necessary to factor in the cargo type as well as the loading conditions.
+It is also necessary to factor in the cargo type as well as the loading conditions and the size of the cargo (40ft or 20ft shipping container).
 A cargo comprising sensitive or perishable items will need to be transported using a less aggressive route than what can be used for coal or other bulk cargo.

 Obviously, a maritime route planner will also need to take into account the ports of departure and destination as well as the voyage time.
 Some of the biggest concerns for companies dealing with ocean freight logistics are the cost of various inputs like fuel, time charter, bunker, and turnaround speed.
 Since each of the factors can vary, the route analyst will usually provide three options to the ship’s captain before the commencement of the journey.
 Typically, they are

 - The most direct route, which, however, does not take into account the weather or safety.

 - A route factoring in expected severe conditions that may cause an arrival delay and also involve more fuel consumption.

 - A route that permits the ship to conserve fuel due to fair weather by sailing slowly but is likely to delay the vessel.

 All three options are logged into the company’s computer systems, which then keep updating the ship’s captain as the vessel progresses on its selected route.